Updated June 5, 2020 . AmFam Team

 You take great pride in your ride and do what you can to keep it looking good.
 But maintaining that shine can take a toll on your pocketbook.
-If you want to save some hard-earned cash and still drive the cleanest car on the block, skip the high-priced detail shop and grab a hose.
-With these DIY tips, and a little TLC, you’ll have everything you need to keep your dream car looking like new, without paying the pros big bucks.
+If you want to save some hard-earned cash and still drive the cleanest car on the block, skip the high-priced detail shop and do it yourself!
+With these do it yourself tips, and a little TLC, you’ll have everything you need to keep your dream car looking like new, without paying the pros big bucks.

-Clean the wheels.
-Grab a separate sponge and wash the wheels before the rest of the car.
+Grab your bucket, separate sponge and wash the wheels before the rest of the car.
 Car wash soap works well, but a good quality wheel cleaner will make those round-rubber beauties sparkle!

 Work that wash solution into a good lather with plenty of suds.
 Scrub in sections to ensure a detailed clean.
 And be sure to move your sponge lengthwise, not in circles.
 Scrubbing in circles can cause light scratches in swirly patterns.

 Cloudy headlights can make your entire car appear dirty – even if the rest of it is spotless.
 The normal lather and scrub will help make your headlights look cleaner, but consider buying a headlight restoration kit to keep your lights looking shiny and new.

 Once the whole car has been thoroughly scrubbed, it’s time for one last rinse.
 Use your hose without the spray nozzle and start from the top with a gentle stream.

 To avoid spots, dry your car as quickly as possible.
 A waffle-weave drying towel does an excellent job.
 For that extra-special touch, give your car a final wipe with a microfiber towel.
 This added step will eliminate any pesky spots.